By Dr. Paul Wright, Senior Vice President and System Chair of the Nuvance Health Neuroscience Institute

-There is still much to learn about COVID-19 because it is a new virus, including possible long-term complications.
+There is still much to learn about COVID-19, including possible long-term complications.
 While early evidence shows that lasting neurological symptoms may improve over time, it is important for you to see a doctor to make sure another health problem is not causing your symptoms.

 Here is what you can do if you or a loved one experiences lingering neurological concerns after COVID-19 infection.

 What are neurological concerns after recovering from COVID-19?

 Patients of all ages are reporting lingering neurological symptoms after COVID-19 infection.
 At Nuvance Health, most of the patients we are seeing with these symptoms are between the ages of 30 and 60.
 It is important to stress that only a small number of patients are experiencing these neurological after-effects — and although neurological symptoms are certainly possible they are not common.

 In most cases, patients with neurological symptoms report brain fog or feeling as if they are not quite back to normal weeks or months after recovering from COVID-19.
 Other lingering symptoms are loss of taste or smell and headaches that affect their quality of life and ability to function.

 Related article: Researchers study COVID-19-related loss of smell